EpicCode/iWorkPHP/README.md

 Welcome to the iWorkPHP Standard Edition - a fully-functional iWorkPHP application that you can use as the skeleton for your new applications.

-iWorkPHP is a lightweight framework for rapid php projects in mind if you have a really big project we recommend using [Symfony][1] instead.
+iWorkPHP is a lightweight framework for rapid php projects, if you have a really big project we recommend using [Symfony][1] instead.

 1) Installing the Standard Edition
 ----------------------------------